About

 Skip head two years later.
 My daughter started sleeping more, which meant I was sleeping more (or at least had the opportunity to do so, sometimes the pull of being an adult and staying up late was too much for me to resist).
 My daughter began playing by herself a bit more and napping for two hours.
 So finally, I was ready to get back to my blog.

-Whatever way it’s manifested itself, this blog has been a great blessing.
+Whatever way it’s manifested itself, this blog has been a great blessing for me.
 It has helped me embrace the never-before-seen inner writer in me and given me the opportunity to put to use the many skills and lessons I’ve learned through the years (and that I’m still learning).
-Since becoming a parent, I’ve found it very easy to focus on our little family and forget about the rest of the world as we try to figure out this “raising human beings” thing.
-So it’s also been a wonderful way to push me outside my little, self-focused world and back into a more giving way of life.
-It’s challenging, but I can’t imagine living any other way!
+Since becoming a parent, I’ve found it very easy to focus on our growing family and the daily toil of young children and forget about the rest of the world as we try to figure out this “raising human beings” thing.
+It’s also been a wonderful way to push me outside my little, self-focused world and back into a more giving way of life.
+Life has happened with two more kids coming – and each pregnancy worse than the last.
+My youngest is now out of the toddler years.
+My energy is up.
+I actually sleep all night now.
+Who knew the day would come?!
+And just recently, they’ve started not waking me right away, so I end up waking up by myself some mornings.

 So, welcome!
 This is my journey of figuring out how to live the give way — as a parent, a teacher and person…a challenging and rewarding way of life.
 Hopefully along the way you’ll find some info here that will be helpful in your own life.